Mortgage Basics #Real Estate

 Prime Rate History in Canada (1935–2025)

 Canada’s prime rate has fluctuated significantly over the years, influenced by inflation, central bank policy, and broader macroeconomic events.
-Below is a summary of how the prime rate evolved over time, especially during key moments.
+Below is a summary of how the prime rate evolved, especially during key moments.

 The Bank of Canada was founded in 1935 in Ottawa to make decisions on the financial aspect of the Canadian economy.
 The BoC decides the overnight target rate and can make changes at any time.
-Since its inception in 1935, it helped lead the rise from the great depression that crippled the world economy.
+Since its inception in 1935, it has played a pivotal role in leading the recovery from the Great Depression, which crippled the world economy.

-From the 1930s, the great depression and World War II significantly impacted Canada’s economy, causing strong criticism of the country’s financial system.
-At the time, the prime rate in Canada, which started at 2.5% in 1935, had by the end of 1955 fell to 2.0%.
-Although there was a sharp fall to 1.5% in 1945, Canada’s role in supplying natural and manufactured resources during the Second World War helped beef up its economy.
+From the 1930s onward, the Great Depression and World War II had a profound impact on Canada’s economy, prompting significant criticism of the country’s financial system.
+At the time, the prime rate in Canada, which started at 2.5% in 1935, had by the end of 1955 fallen to 2%.
+Although there was a sharp decline to 1.5% in 1945, Canada’s role in supplying natural and manufactured resources during the Second World War helped bolster its economy.

 1977 – 1991: Global Oil Crisis

-After World War II, the Canadian economy continued to rise slowly along with the prime rate until it hit a high point of 10.28% in October 1978.
-The oil boom due to record high prices caused by the OPEC oil embargo saw the prime rise even further, up to 20.03% in 1981, before falling steadily to 7.14% in March 1987.
+After World War II, the Canadian economy continued to rise slowly, along with the prime rate, until it reached a high point of 10.28% in October 1978.
+The oil boom, driven by record-high prices caused by the OPEC oil embargo, saw the prime rate rise even further, up to 20.03% in 1981, before falling steadily to 7.14% in March 1987.

 1991 – 2008: Economic Recovery